Time-Outs, Ages 3 to 6

 This is a portable tactic.
 Even if you've designated a chair for time-outs at home, you can still use the basic idea when you're out in public.
 Simply find a relatively quiet spot to take your child.
 It could be a park bench, your car, or one of the less busy aisles at the grocery store.
 Use a calm, low voice to avoid embarrassing him and riling him further.
 Try to shrug off any embarrassment you feel yourself; remember, you're just doing your job as a parent.

 When time-out loses its potency, the reason is often that it's being overused.
 Your child no longer views it as a fresh opportunity to calm down and think.
 Instead, it's become a repressive response to every act of mild rebellion.
-Remember that time-out is the withdrawal of parental attention.
 For it to work, your child must receive plenty of positive feedback when he's being good.
 Respond to your child when he's his usual charming and agreeable self; spend time with him, and really listen to him.
 Show your affection with both words and hugs.
 Time-outs soon regain their power when you save them for the moments you're certain nothing else will work.

 National Institute of Child Health & Human Development